Skip to main content

 How far ahead should I book Sapori?

 Book two to three weeks ahead for weekend tables.
 A Michelin Plate in both 2024 and 2025, combined with strong local support, means Friday and Saturday evenings fill quickly.
-Midweek availability is easier, and Tuesday to Thursday also gives you access to the pizza menu in the main restaurant.
+Midweek availability is easier, Tuesday to Thursday also gives you access to the pizza menu in the main restaurant.

 Is Sapori good for a special occasion?

 Yes — it's the clearest answer for a special occasion within reach of Leicester.
-Two consecutive Michelin Plates signal consistent kitchen standards, the 2020 refurb gives the room real presence, and a menu running from grilled octopus to camomile-whipped panna cotta has the range a celebration dinner needs.
+Two consecutive Michelin Plates signal consistent kitchen standards, the 2020 refurb gives the room real presence, a menu running from grilled octopus to camomile-whipped panna cotta has the range a celebration dinner needs.
 It punches above its £££ price point for the occasion.

 What are alternatives to Sapori in Anstey?